-A/Executive Director Patrick Scott: Tab 3 is where you will find the information in your binders.
-I am sitting in for Ria, and I will try and walk you through these.
-The budgets come to the leadership before they are submitted to INAC.
+A/Executive Director Patrick Scott: Tab three is where you will find the information in your binders.
+I am sitting in for Ria and I will try and walk you through these.
+The budgets come to MOTION #08 24/FEB/11 2011 WINTER LEADERSHIP MEETING the leadership before they are submitted to INAC.
 Because the budgets had to be submitted in order for them to be considered, we had a teleconference.
-We made a commitment to bring the budgets here, and then we will resubmit the revised budgets to INAC after this meeting.
-We will submit them afterwards.
-You do need to know, that what you have here is what we submitted to INAC.
+We made a commitment to bring the budgets here and then we will re-submit the revised budgets to INAC after this meeting.
+You do need to know that what you have here is what we submitted to INAC.
 I'm not going to go through the narrative.
 It describes what the monies will be used for.
-If you turn to page 4, key results, these are the objectives that are supposed to come out of the money we spend.
+If you turn to page four, key results, these are the objectives that are supposed to come out of the money we spend.